atcarter/movie-tracker/README.md

 ## Installation

-Clone this respository to your own machine.
-Run 'bundle install' to ensure all gems are present.
-Once this is complete, run 'shotgun' and go to the "/" route to sign up and start adding your own movie reviews!
+This web app will be locally hosted on your machine.
+First, clone this repository.
+Then, run 'bundle install' to ensure all gems are present.
+Once this is complete, run 'shotgun', go to the "/" route, sign up and you will be able to start adding your own movie reviews!

 ## Contributor's Guide